‘Fortnite: Battle Royale’ Patch Drops Minigun After Delay

 The rapid growth of Fortnite: Battle Royale has caused issues with the game over the last couple of weeks.
 These issues rolled over to Thursday when Epic Games’ scheduled release of the 2.4.0 update was delayed.
-The new patch was dropped Friday afternoon and the headliner is a minigun to mow down opponents and enemy structures.
+The new patch was dropped Friday afternoon, and the headliner is a minigun to mow down opponents and enemy structures.

 The recent issues Fortnite players have experienced since the release of the 2.3.0 patch last week led Epic Games to offer gifts to both PVP and PVE players.
 Battle Royale received 20 Battle Stars toward Battle Pass progression, while Save the World gained 1600 Seasonal Gold to spend in the Event Store.
-These are expected to appear in all player’s accounts sometime soon now the 2.4.0 patch has been released.
+These are expected to appear in all player’s accounts sometime soon now that the 2.4.0 patch has been released.

 The MiniGun is the big addition to Battle Royale with today’s Fortnite update.
 The new weapon can be found in chests and supply drops and will use Light Ammo.
 The MiniGun fires extremely fast so players lucky enough to pick it up will need to take ammo management into account.

-Meanwhile, the Suppressed Pistol received a little bit of a nerf in terms of its drop rate.
+Meanwhile, the Suppressed Pistol received a little bit of a nerf to its drop rate.
 The Epic variant will be dropped 20 percent less while the Legendary variant sees a 33 percent reduction.

 Efficiently eliminate your enemies with the new Minigun in our v2.4.0 Patch planned for Feb 1! *Forts Beware*